ekuiter/torte/README.md

 - evaluate the impacts of such extractions and transformations on feature-model analyses,

 all in a fully declarative and reproducible fashion backed by reusable Docker containers.
+This way, you can

+- draft experiments for selected feature models first, then generalize them to a larger corpus later,
+- execute experiments on a remote machine without having to bother with technical setup, and
+- distribute fully-automated replication packages when an experiment is ready for publication.

 ## Getting Started